JohnEarnest/Octo/docs/XO-ChipSpecification.md

 -----
 Chip8 has the ability to make a single sound using a "buzzer".
 Implementations are free to make any sound when the buzzer timer is nonzero.
 It would be nice to provide Chip8 programs with a simple but flexible means of making a range of different sounds.
 The approach chosen must make it possible to store and play back sounds without using excessive amounts of ram or CPU cycles.

-XO-Chip provides Chip8 with a 16-byte "pattern buffer" which, when the buzzer is played, is treated as a series of 1-bit samples at 4000 samples per second which control noise made by the buzzer.
+XO-Chip provides Chip8 with a 16-byte "pattern buffer" which, when the buzzer is played, is treated as a series of 1-bit samples which control noise made by the buzzer.
 By loading different patterns into the this buffer it is possible to create various square wave tones with different duty cycles as well as percussive noise.
 Rapidly replacing the contents of the pattern buffer should even permit crude sampled audio playback or music.
 The 16-byte pattern buffer can fit entirely within `v` registers for purposes of this kind of realtime waveform generation.

 	: click
 		0x02 0xCD 0x00 0x00 0x00 0x00 0x00 0x00